 For example, if you trip on wet grass on the homeowner’s front lawn after a rainy night, you cannot hold the homeowner liable for your damages.
 However, if you trip over a broken stair that the homeowner was aware of and suffer injuries, you could file an insurance claim for compensation.

-To prove a slip and fall case in California and establish homeowner negligence, you and your personal injury attorney will need to satisfy the following elements when speaking to the insurance company.
+To prove a slip and fall case in California and establish homeowner negligence, you and your Bakersfield personal injury lawyer will need to satisfy the following elements when speaking to the insurance company.

 - You will need to prove that the homeowner owed you a duty of care.
 If you were a visitor and not a trespasser, the homeowner has a responsibility to maintain safe premises.
 The homeowner also has the responsibility to fix any issues he or she is aware of that could lead to an injury.